 We are committed to ending all forms of forced genital cutting which is by definition non-therapeutic.
-This includes Female genital mutilation (FGM), the religiously or culturally-motivated cutting of boys' genitals and gender assignation surgery on intersex infants and children.
+This includes female genital mutilation (FGM) and the religiously or culturally-motivated cutting of boys' genitals.

 The NSS supports a person's most fundamental right to grow up with an intact body and to make their own choices about permanent bodily modifications; these basic rights must not be overridden because of other people's dogma.
 Traditional religious and cultural practices are often promoted by adults within a community.
 Children, and particularly young infants, are obviously incapable of giving consent to such medically unnecessary and harmful procedures.
 Child safeguarding must be the priority rather than appeasing the desire of adults within a community to express their belief through forced cutting of their child's genitals.